MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 Follow these steps if your migration is having issues:

 1. Rerun users.
 Select one or more users and to rerun them, on the top right of the **Migration Manager**, select **Start Migrating**.
 2. To view your most recent transfer log, select the user row you want to view.
-This action opens the **Transfer Logs** sidebar.
+The **Transfer Logs** sidebar appears.
 From here, select the **View Log** button for the most recent transfer.

 ![view logs](media/view_logs.png)